jaokim/jaokim.github.io/_posts/2024-06-02-cpu-load-monitor.md

 # The whole packaged solution
-The resulting [code is available on my github](https://github.com/jaokim/code.jaokim.github.io/tree/main/cpu-load-monitor).
-With JDK 8, and later JDKs having different APIs (technically later JDKs can of course use the JDK 8 API), I've packaged the entire solution in a Multi-JAR.
+With the solution using one API for JDK 8, and another one for later JDKs, I've packaged the entire solution in a Multi-JAR.
 Multi-JAR allows for different Java source files targetting different JDK releases to be included in the same JAR; if executed on JDK 8, or earlier, the standard "classes" dir in the JAR are used, but if it's running with a later JDK, classes are also loaded from that JDK-specific classes dir in the JAR, f.i. "classes-17".

+For more details on the entire solution, the resulting [code is available on my github](https://github.com/jaokim/code.jaokim.github.io/tree/main/cpu-load-monitor).